 Americans are famous for their love to corn moonshine.
 If the beverage was made in Kentucky, then after 2 years of maturing in oak barrels it has a right to be called “bourbon”.
 In other states it’s just corn whiskey.
 So how to make bourbon?

 Real bourbon is made from corn malt – germinated grains, which are then dried, crushed, boiled and fermented.
-If you want to follow classic technology, you have to make malt (or buy it) and work with it just like with homemade whisky.
-At home it is simpler to use corn grits or flour saccharified with any variety of malt.
-Both methods of making bourbon give equal taste of the final product.
+If you want to follow classic technology, you have to make malt (or buy it) and work with it just like with homemade whiskey.
+At home, it is simpler to use corn grits or flour saccharified with any variety of malt.
+Both methods of making bourbon give an equal taste of the final product.

-The choice between grits or flour is not crucial, because it has no impact on the moonshine yield.
-Malt (fine-ground, rye or wheat) is required for corn raw materials saccharifying (amylolytic process).
-It won’t work without malt, but it can be replaced with ferments – amilosubtiline and glucovamorine, which you can buy in specialized stores.
+The choice between grits or flour is not crucial because it has no impact on the moonshine yield.
+Malt (fine-ground, rye or wheat) is required for corn raw materials saccharifying (amylolytic process), It won’t work without malt.

 Caution!
 It’s very important to maintain temperature regimes which are mentioned in the recipe.
 I recommend preparing thermometer in advance and not starting the making process without it.

 Corn Brew Recipe

 1. Heat up water to 122°F/50°C. It’s better to use water bath thanks to which the mash will not burn and controlling the temperature will be easier or any other brewing kettle.
 The operating principle of this simple construction is shown in the photo.

 You need to put a large cooking pot on a stove, then put smaller one on top of it.
 We’ll cook corn mash in it.
 Pour 1.5 gl/6 liters of water in the smaller pot and fill the bigger pot with water up to 2/3 of its volume.